 Public Policy

-The Public Policy major, minor, and Master’s degree include multidisciplinary coursework that concentrates on the theory, analysis, and application of policy.
+The Public Policy major and minor include multidisciplinary coursework that concentrates on the theory, analysis, and application of policy.
 Students will be prepared with the requisite skills and knowledge to pursue careers in the public or private sector or graduate work in public policy and related disciplines.
 Public Policy students will investigate policy as well as the relationships among all of the actors and entities that have a voice in the policymaking process.
 This process is inherently cross-disciplinary, and thus brings together scholarship from Political Science, Economics, and Sociology, among other disciplines.

 The Public Policy major offers a “rigorous, student-centered education rooted in the liberal arts” that encourages students to investigate social problems, explore ethical standards and considerations, and examine issues of equity across a variety of contexts.
 The goal is to “prepare students for personal excellence, professional success, and engaged citizenship” by equipping them with the skills that are necessary for understanding the broad, societal impact of public policy.